Crystal Mangum

-In February 2010, she was arrested on charges of attempted murder of her live-in partner, Milton Walker.
-She was eventually convicted of contributing to the delinquency of a juvenile, injury to personal property and resisting a public officer.
+In February 2010, she was charged with the attempted murder of her then live-in partner, Milton Walker, but was convicted of contributing to the delinquency of a juvenile, injury to personal property and resisting a public officer.

 In November 2013, she was found guilty of second-degree murder after she stabbed boyfriend Reginald Daye, who died 10 days after.
-She argued that she acted in self-defense, fearing that Daye would kill her.
+She argued that she acted in self-defense, saying that she feared Daye would kill her.
 She was sentenced to 14 to 18 years in prison.